nikkipruitt182/Argument-Parser/README.md

 ### Documentation

-We also created documentation for our project using Javadoc.
+We created documentation for our project using Javadoc.
 All classes, including exceptions, are covered in the documentation, as well as the enumeration we created for the argument data type.

 ![alt text] (https://github.com/nikkipruitt182/Argument-Parser/blob/master/Read%20Me%20Images/Documentation.png "Documentation Overview")

 ### Sample Main

 Below is a sample main class designed to be a volume calculator.
-There are 3 positional arguments named, length, width, and height.
-It then reads the arguments that were entered into the command line upon running the program, and tries to parse the arguments based on the specified data type.
+There are 3 positional arguments, length, width, and height.
+When the program is run, it reads the arguments that were entered into the command line, and tries to parse the arguments based on the specified data type.
 If the parsing is successful, it then calculates the volume.

 ![alt text] (https://github.com/nikkipruitt182/Argument-Parser/blob/master/Read%20Me%20Images/Sample%20Main.png "Sample Main")

 ## Acknowledgements
-Alix Rosarion, Sari Sabouh, Kris Daye, Steven Dudchock, and Yi Chen are co-contributors to this project.
+Alix Rosarion, Sari Sabouh, and Kris Daye are co-contributors to this project.